 The aim is to build the most crazy, bonkers, mental asylum we dare dream of: a desirable and playful space to ‘go mad’, countering the popular myth that mental illness is dangerous and scary.
 This temporary structure will be a reflexive and responsive space for exploring and redesigning madness.

-Exactly how Madlove looks and functions will be collaboratively decided at a series of workshops happening across the UK in Autumn 2014… Participants will explore what objects, sounds, smells, colours, shapes, food, facilities and activities we need to create safety around ‘madness’.
+Exactly how Madlove looks and functions will be collaboratively decided at a series of workshops happening across the UK, and now internationally, throughout 2014 to 2016.
+Participants will explore what objects, sounds, smells, colours, shapes, food, facilities and activities we need to create safety around ‘madness’.

 We will design a programme of activities that will happen within the ‘asylum’ structure.
 These could include: drop-in sessions, free tea and biscuits, phone lines, family visits, supported food time, benefits support, service-user led workshops for the police on restraint, debates between herbalists and psychopharmacologists, conceptual art therapy…